D3AD-E/Invaders/README.md

 # Invaders
-Well known game in c++
+> Well known game made in c++
+## Features
-Has 3 levels.
+- Has 3 levels.
-Controls: move with a d, shoot with space.
+- Score system
+- Desturctible barriers
+- Speed of invaders increases with each level
+## Controls
+- Move with A D
+- Shoot with space
-SFML REQUIERED
+> SFML REQUIERED